tarwn/lessthandot-hugo/blogs/content/posts/2009-12-07-comms-for-kbay.md

                 '// if this request type implements the AutoCreateSessionIdAttribute AND the user has '// not given a session ID then create a session ID.
                 Dim Atts = Me.GetType.GetCustomAttributes(GetType(AutoCreateSessionIdAttribute), True)
-                If Atts IsNot Nothing AndAlso Atts.Count &gt; 0 Then If Me.SessionId &lt;= 0 Then
+                If Atts IsNot Nothing AndAlso Atts.Count > 0 Then
+                    If Me.SessionId <= 0 Then
                         Me.SessionId = Utility.LogApplicationStartup()
                     End If
                 End If

-                '// if at this point there is no session ID, throw an exception If Me.SessionId &lt;= 0 Then
+                '// if at this point there is no session ID, throw an exception If Me.SessionId <= 0 Then
                     Throw New ApplicationException("Invalid session ID given.
 Ensure you pass the session ID to every service call.")
                 End If